bitcoinfees/bitcoinfees.github.io/about.md

 * The current mempool state.
 * Estimates of:
     1. Current transaction arrival statistics.
-    2. Mining pool hashrates and transaction selection policies.
+    2. Miner transaction selection policies.

 The result is a real-time prediction of transaction wait times, updated every minute.